-Anmol Chemicals is the pioneer manufacturers of Ammonium Chloride, Pharmaceutical Excipients Fragrance & Flavor chemicals in India.
-We offer Halal and Kosher Ammonium Chloride made in an ISO9001:2008, ISO22000:2005 (FSSC22000) and cGMP certified facility.
-Our group has several manufacturing facilities spread across the world, supported by toll manufacturers and representatives in UAE, Europe, Africa, USA, China and has several associated manufacturing facilities spread across India.
+Anmol Chemicals is the pioneer manufacturers of Ammonium Chloride, Pharmaceutical Excipients Food & Flavor chemicals in India.
+We offer Halal and Kosher Ammonium Chloride made in an ISO9001, ISO22000 (FSSC22000) cGMP and GLP certified facility.
+Our group has several manufacturing facilities spread across the world, supported by toll manufacturers and representatives in UAE, Europe, USA, China and has several associated manufacturing facilities spread across India.
 All the Information on Physics, Chemistry, Applications, Uses and Technology on Manufacture of Ammonium Chloride is in these pages.
 The unit has the certifications like FDA GMP, ISO 9001, ISO 22000, HACCP, REACH, Kosher & Halal

 Ammonium Chloride Manufacturers SDS-GHS, MSDS Sheet